rjeeda/rjeeda.github.io/_posts/2020-04-04-introduction.md

 ### Hypothesis testing

 To test whether the distribution of catastrophe times for microtubules with labeled tubulin is the same as that for unlabeled tubulin, we performed a hypothesis test by testing against the null hypothesis that there is no difference between the two datasets.
 For our analysis, we chose the Kolmogorov Smirnov test statistic, which compares two different distributions by providing a metric that combines differences in center and spread.
+We use scipy to calculate the test statistic, which we use in our bootstrapping approach to obtain a p-value.

 The null hypothesis we are testing is as follows: